ceri-num/lct-data-science/00-basics/00-01-program.md

 print( "Result: " + str(b) )
 ```

-_To notice:_ block separtion is delimited with space or tabulation indentation.
+_To notice:_ block separation is delimited with space or tabulation indentation.

 ---
 <!-- --------------------------------------------------------------- -->